 At Ecclesfield Primary school we aim to keep staff up to date with relevant training and developments in relation to working with children with SEND.
-We recognise the need to train all our staff on SEND issues in light of the New SEND Code of Practice.
-The SENCos, with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management (see Section 11).
+The SENCos, together with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management (see Section 11).

-The SENCos attends relevant SEND briefings and facilitates/signposts appropriate SEND focused external training opportunities for all staff (e.g. FFT).
+The SENCos attend relevant SEND briefings and facilitates/signposts appropriate SEND focused external training opportunities for all staff.
 All Teaching Assistants are offered training opportunities through a range of local agencies.
-The school seeks the support of the Local Educational Psychology Service when a need for specialist training is identified.
+The school seeks the support of the external services when a need for specialist training is identified.
 Consideration is given to the relevance of specific training carefully aimed to meet the needs of staff dealing with specific SEND issues.

 An audit of CPD is recorded to ensure all staff have current training relevant to the interventions run in school.
 Teaching Assistants will attend SEND courses which have a particular bearing on children they are supporting.
 Governors will be informed of school-based training and are invited to attend.
 Staff will be involved in developing practices, which promote whole school approaches to SEND.
-NQTs will access specific training and induction programmes.
+Early Career Teachers (ECTs) will access specific training and induction programmes.